JeremiJL/BYT/documentation/product_requirements.md

 ### How does merchant interact with a platform

 After logging to the platform the merchant is faced with merchant panel.
-Merchant panel is nothing but a welcome screen with a top bar presenting merchant which available options for him.
+Merchant panel is nothing but a welcome screen with a top bar presenting merchant with available options for him/her.
 - inventory
+- add product
 - profile

-- add product
+Every option redirects user to corresponding page, described below.

 Inventory page is where all products that merchant put on display on Emptio are listed.
 Products are shown in the same manner as in listing page.
 Upon clicking one of his products, merchant is sent to product edit page,